Whether you plan to host a podcast or stream your latest gameplay, one of the essential things you need is a GOOD MICROPHONE.

 After scouring the internet for some good leads, you might have stumbled upon the Elgato Wave 3 microphone and the HyperX Quadcast microphone.

 If you’re still torn between these two USB microphones, don’t worry!
 I’ve compiled a thorough guide on the two microphones!

 Read on to learn about our take on these microphones.

 Elgato Wave 3 Overview

-The Elgato Wave 3 has constantly been praised for its audio quality and its innovative software.
+The Elgato Wave 3 has constantly been praised for its audio quality and innovative software.
 It also boasts numerous plugins such as EQ, compression, or reverb.

-Besides its clear audio quality, this condenser microphone is also known for its impressive build quality!
+Besides its clear audio quality, this condenser microphone is also known for its IMPRESSIVE build quality!
 Here are some of its quality aspects:

 - Steel Grille: This allows smooth sound diffusion and protects your Elgato Wave 3 mic.

 - Pop Filter: The Elgato Wave 3 pairs well with a dual-layer metal mesh pop filter, which ensures that explosive sounds are reduced.